asoete/disentangle/README.md

    OPTIONS:
-      --bin-size    : The size of the bins. (current value = 10) How many units should map into a singular bin.
+      --bin-size    : The size of the bins. (current value = 10) How many axis units should map into a singular bin.
                       _optional_
-      --bin-overlap : The overlap of the bins (current value = 2) How many units should bins overlap.
+      --bin-overlap : The overlap of the bins (current value = 2) How many axis units should bins overlap.
                       _optional_
       --bin-field   : The column in the HKL file to use as bin input.
 Aka. bin on this field. (current value = 12) _optional_
-      --distance    : Remove all consider all points duplicates when the distance between two points is less than --distance.
+      --distance    : Consider all points duplicates when the euclidean distance between two points is less than --distance.
                       (current value = 10)
                       _optional_